 To ensure permanent integral management of risks, risk management must move along with internal and external developments.
-In 2020, NS took steps to adjust its risk appetite by enhancing risk awareness and using quantitative analyses.
 We use probabilistic planning schedules and analyses to present a realistic picture of the future impact of uncertainties and risks, so as to gain better insight into the reliability of project-related plans, policy choices and risk budgets.
 This supports the decision-making process.
-In 2020, we adopted this approach once again in various business units, also devoting attention to securing business continuity management within the organisation, and to climate-related risks that could potentially impact NS operations.

 Recording and reporting

 Identified risks, including the risk owners, have been recorded in risk registers and are assigned quantitative scores using a single, uniform risk matrix.
-We implemented a new NS-wide risk matrix in line with the adjusted risk appetite profile.
 Every three months, NS reports the main risks for each business unit; those reports are discussed in the Executive Board as part of the planning and control cycle.
 Any risks that fall outside our risk appetite are reported immediately and escalated where necessary.
 The Executive Board reports on and renders account for the risk management and internal control system to the Supervisory Board after discussing it in the Risk and Audit Committee.